Top 5 carriers for winter skin care: natural oils, butters & waxes!

 The seeds are cold pressed to produce a luxurious, golden oil rich in oleic acid (omega-9) and linoleic acid (omega-6).
 Oleic acid helps enhance skin penetration, meaning your skin will practically drink in baobab seed oil.
 Linoleic is an essential fatty acid your body must receive for healthy cell regeneration and soothing irritation.
 It also helps balance the skin’s oil production to reduce acne.

-The combination of oleic and linoleic acids makes baobab a perfect face oil: it replenishes moisture for dry, chapped skin without increasing breakouts.
+The combination of oleic and linoleic acids makes baobab a perfect face oil: it replenishes with natural moisture for chapped lips and dry skin without increasing breakouts.

 Baobab seed recipes